Jul 10, 2025

 About us

-Developemental Cognitive Science lab
+Developemental Cognitive Science Lab

 Unveiling the mechanisms of human cognition through the lens of child development

-We investigate the development of human cognition and behavior from infancy to school-age childhood using scientific methods.
+At UOsaka's DCS Lab, we investigate the development of human cognition and behavior from infancy to school-age childhood using scientific methods.
 We address the “emerging” part of human life.
 In addition, we focus on the role of social interactions, examining how children engage with social partners, such as caregivers, siblings, friends, and even robots, to understand how these social experiences shape cognitive and behavioral development.

 Join our team!